History of Ohio State Buckeyes football: Early history (1890–1950)

 In the mid-1880s the growing fever of the Walter Camp-style of football, formulated between 1880 and 1883 among colleges of the future Ivy League, reached Columbus, Ohio.
-Abortive early attempts at forming a team occurred in 1886 and 1987.
+Abortive early attempts at forming a team occurred in 1886 and 1887.
 Future Nebraska governor Chester Hardy Aldrich captained the team in 1886, and Stevens Institute of Technology alumnus Joseph Frederick Firestone led the attempt in 1887.
-The Buckeyes' first game, played on Saturday, May 3, 1890, at Delaware, Ohio, against Ohio Wesleyan University, was a victory, but other projected spring games could not be arranged.
+The Buckeyes' first game, played on Saturday, May 3, 1890, in Delaware, Ohio, against Ohio Wesleyan University, was a victory, but other projected spring games could not be arranged.
 The Delaware County Historical Society has set a marker at the site of that game.
 George Cole, an undergraduate, is generally given credit for organizing the first intercollegiate team at Ohio State, although more recent scholarship has put that claim in doubt.
 Agreed by all is that by the fall of 1890 Cole persuaded Alexander S. Lilley to coach the squad.
 Lilley brought in a renowned Princeton fullback and soon-to-be coach of the Purdue Boilermakers, Knowlton L. "Snake" Ames, to familiarize the team with fundamentals.
 Play resumed in November, with home games played at Recreation Park (near the current Schiller Park in south Columbus), but Ohio State lost all three.
 The next year representatives met with counterparts from Adelbert, Denison, Buchtel, and Kenyon Colleges to agree to various terms and laid the groundwork for the informal "Big Six" conference of Ohio colleges.
 Throughout its first decade nearly all of Ohio State's opponents were in-state teams.
 In 1892 Jack Ryder became Ohio State's first paid coach, earning $15 a week during a ten-week season.
 After losing his first game, against Oberlin College and its new coach John Heisman, Ryder compiled a 22–22–2 record.
 Over the next eight years, under a number of coaches, the team played to a cumulative record of 31 wins, 39 losses, and 2 ties.
 Home games were moved to a field on campus at Neil and 11th Avenues, then in 1898 to Ohio Field at High Street and Woodruff Avenue.
 Play was brutal and dangerous but continued to grow in popularity.
 The first game against Michigan, in Ann Arbor, was a 34–0 loss in 1897, a year that saw the low point in Buckeye football history with a 1–7–1 record.